molikto/mlang/NOTES/19-03-21 SEMANTICS.md

     * eta-rule

 * polarity in type theory
-    * it is always that only specifying only one rule all other rule is drived, so if specifiying elimination rule, it is called nagetive, if introduction rule, positive
+    * it is always that only specifying only one rule all other rule is derived, so if specifiying elimination rule, it is called negative, if introduction rule, positive

 * duality in type theory
     * some construction/types has dual concepts in categorical semantics, but the way they are dual is not the same... [here](https://www.reddit.com/r/dependent_types/comments/b241if/dual_of_universe_and_identity_types/) are some examples